These Terms and Conditions, together with its Schedules (the “Terms”) are made and entered into on the Effective Date by and between

 4.4 The Customer shall ensure that the Donation Page is set up correctly to receive Gift Aid from Donors including, but not limited to, using appropriate language to request Gift Aid, only where the Donations are eligible for Gift Aid.
 The Customer shall be responsible for making any changes required by Enthuse, or HM Revenue and Customers, in order to ensure the Donation Page is compliant with this clause 4.4 and any applicable law, or guidance, regarding the collection of Gift Aid.

 5.1 The Customer authorises Enthuse to process and hold Donations received from Donors on the Customer’s behalf.
 Enthuse may refuse to process and hold Donations if it is not reasonably satisfied that:

 - the transaction is legal and not related to fraudulent activities of any kind;

 - the information it is basing a transfer on is correct.

-5.3 In order to receive Donations, Enthuse may be required to create an account for the Customer with Enthuse partners, including accepting the partners’ standard terms and conditions and submitting the Customer’s details to the partner on its behalf.
-The Customer hereby authorises Enthuse to do so and Enthuse shall not be liable to the Customer for any damage or loss you may incur as a result.
+5.3 In certain circumstances, in order to receive Donations, Enthuse may create an account for the Customer with Enthuse partners (e.g. GoCardless, Stripe, PayPal), including accepting the partners’ standard terms and conditions and submitting the Customer’s details to the partner on its behalf.
+The Customer hereby authorises Enthuse to do so and Enthuse shall not be liable to the Customer for any damage or loss it may incur as a result of such creation.